benvvalk/sponsoredissues.org-deploy/legal/terms_of_service.md

 - Users must be 18+ to create a BugPile account.
 - Users may donate to Bug Report Campaigns without creating an account.
 - Maintainers must create a BugPile Account in order to initiate Bug Report Campaigns.
 In addition to a BugPile Account, maintainers must also have:
-  1. A third-party account with a supported Software Forge.
-(Currently, GitHub is the only supported Software Forge.)
+  1. A GitHub account hosting their FOSS Project with complete source code under an OSI or FSF-approved FOSS license.
+  2. Clear license documentation (LICENSE file or equivalent) in their repository root.
-  2. A third-party account with a supported Payment Processor.
+  3. A third-party account with a supported Payment Processor.
 - Maintainers agree to comply with the Terms of Service for any Software Forge accounts or Payment Processor accounts that they use in conjunction with the Services.
 - Maintainers are responsible for safeguarding access to their BugPile, Software Forge, and Payment Processor accounts.